What is the United States Department of Defense?

 Budget and Funding

-The DoD has a budget that is one of the largest in the federal government.
+The DoD has budget is one of the largest in the federal government.
 The budget accounts for a significant portion of the overall federal discretionary spending.
 The budget allocates funds for:

 Overall, the Department of Defense is a vital institution that safeguards the nation and its interests, ensuring the security of the United States at home and abroad.